mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 When you send a packet over the Internet, it's not like there's a direct cable connection between the source and destination IP address.
 The internet simply doesn't work this way.
 What actually happens is that packets hop from one computer to another to reach their destination.

-According to the IP standard, each computer along this route enforces a maximum packet size it supports which is called the MTU.
-If any computer (router) recieves a packet larger than its MTU, it has the option of a) fragmenting that packet at the IP level before passing it on, or b) dropping that packet.
+Each computer along this route enforces a maximum packet size called the maximum transmissible unit, or MTU.
+According to the IP standard, if any computer recieves a packet larger than its MTU, it has the option of a) fragmenting that packet at the IP level, or b) dropping the packet.

 So here's how this usually goes down.
-People write multiplayer game where the average packet size is quite small, lets say a few hundred bytes, but every now and then when a lot of stuff is happening in their game and a burst of packet loss occurs, packets get a lot larger than usual, going above MTU for the route, and suddenly all packets start getting dropped!
+People write a multiplayer game where the average packet size is quite small, lets say a few hundred bytes, but every now and then when a lot of stuff is happening in their game and a burst of packet loss occurs, packets get a lot larger than usual, going above MTU for the route, and suddenly all packets start getting dropped!

 Just last year (2015) I was talking with Alex Austin at Indiecade about networking in his game [Sub Rosa](http://subrosagame.com).
 He had this strange networking bug he couldn't reproduce and it was giving him hell.
-For some reason, players would randomly get disconnected from the game, but only when a bunch of stuff was going on.
+For some reason, players would randomly get disconnected from the game, but only when a bunch of stuff was going on and it was extremely rare.
 He was never able to reproduce it.
-Looking at the logs Alex told me it seemed like _packets just stopped getting through_.
+Alex told me looking at the logs it seemed like _packets just stopped getting through_.

 This sounded _exactly_ like an MTU issue to me, and sure enough, when Alex limited his maximum packet size to a reasonable value the bug went away.